YuSugihara/MutMap/README.md

 `-o` : name of output directory.
 Specified name cannot exist.

-`-T` : trim your reads by triimomatic.
+`-T` : trim your reads by trimmomatic.

 ### Example 3 : run MutMap from BAM
 ```